Belal-Elshinnawey/IDF_TestBench_PTL_MINI/README.md

-# _Sample project_

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
-For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)
+# _Test Bench for PTL Nodes Mini Version_

+This is a test bench for ESP32 Device using IDF, it focuses mainly on IR sensors.

-## How to use example
+## How to use
-We encourage the users to use the example as a template for the new projects.
-A recommended way is to follow the instructions on a [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project).
+1- Download ESP-IDF framework
+2- Connect your ESP32, and choose the Serial port in "idf.portWin" in .vscode or use the VSCode Extension 3- Build, Flash and Monitor the target board.

-## Example folder contents
+## Project folder contents

 The project **sample_project** contains one source file in C language [main.c](main/main.c).
 The file is located in folder [main](main).